praekelt/feersum-nlu-api-wrappers/docs/IntentClassifiersApi.md

 Add training samples.

 Add training samples to named intent classifier.
-Returns the samples added to the model.
+Returns the samples added to the instance.

 ### Example
 ```python